fspoettel/advent-of-code-rust/README.md

 cargo clippy
 ```

-## Setup readme stars
+## Optional template features

+### Automatic input downloads

+Install [`aoc-cli`](https://github.com/scarvalhojr/aoc-cli/) and follow their setup instructions.
+Once installed, you can use the [download command](#download-inputs-for-a-day).

+### Readme progress tracker

 This template includes [a Github action](https://github.com/k2bd/advent-readme-stars) that automatically updates the readme with your advent of code progress.

-To enable it, you need to do two things:
+To enable it, complete the following steps:

- 1. set repository secrets.
- 2. create a private leaderboard.

-### Repository secrets
+#### 1. Create private leaderboard

+Go to the leaderboard page of the year you want to track and click _Private Leaderboard_.
+If you have not created a leaderboard yet, create one by clicking _Create It_.
+Your leaderboard should be accessible under `https://adventofcode.com/{year}/leaderboard/private/view/{aoc_user_id}`.

+#### 2. Set repository secrets

 Go to the _Secrets_ tab in your repository settings and create the following secrets:

+-   `AOC_ENABLED`: This variable controls whether the workflow is enabled.
+Set it to `true` to enable the progress tracker.
-* `AOC_USER_ID`: Go to [this page](https://adventofcode.com/settings) and copy your user id.
+-   `AOC_USER_ID`: Go to [this page](https://adventofcode.com/settings) and copy your user id.
 It's the number behind the `#` symbol in the first name option.
 Example: `3031`
-* `AOC_YEAR`: the year you want to track.
+-   `AOC_YEAR`: the year you want to track.
 Example: `2021`
-* `AOC_SESSION`: an active session for the advent of code website.
+-   `AOC_SESSION`: an active session for the advent of code website.
 To get this, press F12 anywhere on the Advent of Code website to open your browser developer tools.
 Look in your Cookies under the Application or Storage tab, and copy out the `session` cookie.

-### Private Leaderboard

-Go to the leaderboard page of the year you want to track and click _Private Leaderboard_.
-If you have not created a leaderboard yet, create one by clicking _Create It_.
-Your leaderboard should be accessible under `https://adventofcode.com/{year}/leaderboard/private/view/{aoc_user_id}`.
+> **Note**
+> The session cookie might expire after a while (~1 month) which causes the automated workflow to fail.
+To fix this issue, refresh the `AOC_SESSION` secret.